Sud-Ubangi

 Sud-Ubangi (French for "South Ubangi") is one of the 21 provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
 It lies in the northwest of the country on the Ubangi River.

 Sud-Ubangi, Équateur, Mongala, Nord-Ubangi, and Tshuapa provinces are the result of the dismemberment of the former Équateur province.
 Sud-Ubangi was formed from the Sud-Ubangi district and the independently administered city of Zongo.
 The town of Gemena was elevated to capital city of the new province.

 The 2020 population was estimated to be 2,987,100.

 Administration

-The capital of Sud-Ubangi is the town of Gemena.

-The separately administered city of Zongo was to be capital of the new province.

-The territories of the province are: